statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 # Questions and Answers to Multiple Hypothesis Testing.

 ## Conservative vs. anti-conservative measures
-1. In the Storey and Tibshirani paper, the authors write that for instance the Bonferroni method is too conservative.
+1. In the [Storey&Tibshirani](https://www.pnas.org/content/100/16/9440) paper, the authors write that for instance the Bonferroni method is too conservative.
 Generally the term conservative comes up quite often in statistics when comparing hypothesis testing methods.
 Now I would like to know what makes a method conservative, how do the results differ and when conservative methods are appreciable?

 1. The paper mentions that their proposed methodology is conservative in nature, but also that the old method (Benjamini, Y. & Hochberg) is very conservative.
 In statistics, since everything is about a perspective/ point of view how do we decide what makes a technique conservative?